$A137900+ (estimated base price)

 |EV Type||BEV||Charging Plugs (AC)||Type 2|

 |Real World Range (km)||Max Charge Rate (kW, AC/DC)||7/110|

 |Max.
 Power (kW)||300||Max.
 Torque (Nm)||760|

-A limited run "Edition One" launch version will be available at an expected asking price of $150,000, and the base trim EQ400 level vehicle expected at around $140,000.
+A limited run "Edition One" launch version of the Mercedes-Benz EQC be available at an expected asking price of $150,000, and the base trim EQ400 level vehicle starts at around $137,900.

 A top-of-the-line electric vehicle, the EQC will offer features such as 20-inch alloy wheels, smartphone mirroring, wireless charging and an intelligent navigation system that will help drivers find charging stations when out and about.

 The Edition One version is expected to come with 21-inch wheels and a fancy "diamond" interior.